mayaanne/foundations/week-1/git-and-github-intro/git-github-challenge.md

   <img src="../../images/github_4_enable_issues.png" alt="ticked issues box"><br>
 </figure>

-__Privacy__
-Your repository will be private by default.
-That is intentional.
-But others in foundations will have access to see your code and will be able to give you feedback because you are all on the same team (and have issues enabled).
-Please do not change any other settings.

 ## Step 3: Cloning
 You may have to manually enter your __gitHub password__ in terminal, so make sure you know it before beginning this step.